General Ledger Basics: Definition and Examples

 Revenue accounts

-Revenue refers to the assets that your company has earned through its business activities, such as revenue earned by delivering a service.
+Revenue refers to the assets your company has earned through its business activities, such as revenue earned by delivering a service.
 For example, if you own a plumbing company and have delivered a plumbing service to a customer, the service revenue account will be credited since revenue accounts increase on the credit side.

 The following are examples of revenue accounts: